youtube-at-vach/audio_tools/audio_lissajous_analyzer/README.md

 sudo apt-get install libportaudio2
 ```

+Note: Depending on your `sounddevice` version, explicit `sd.check_hostapi()` calls might not be necessary or might cause errors if the function has been deprecated/removed.
+The current script is designed to work without this explicit call, as the check is often handled internally by `sounddevice` during stream initialization.

 ## Usage

 Run the script from the command line.
 You must have an audio source connected to your input device.
 A loopback configuration is recommended for analyzing playback.